rooseve/obj2skv/README.md

 		k3: v3
 	}

-where k1,k2... are just strings, v1,v2..are just simple type values, e.g. string, number.
+The key point of skv is "**simple**" key/value type, keys are just strings, values are just simple type values, e.g. string, number, no object or array allowed.

 obj2skv provides two-way conversion functions, which convert object to skv and back.

-### Why useful?
+###Why useful?

-How to save an object in mysql?
-For example this object:
+Given an object like this:

 	{
 		a: 1,